lopsae/worktable/style.md

 --------------------------------
 Parameters are referred by name in code formatting by surrounding with backticks.

-> Returns the given `string`.
+> Increments the counter and returns the given `delivery`.
-TODO: look for better example

-When the parameter name is used as a noun unmodified it is usually preceded by "the given `parameter`".
+When the parameter name is used as a independent noun it is usually preceded by "the given `parameter`".
 Omit "the given" if it reads repetitive or if the parameter name is descriptive enough that it reads properly on its own.
 Using "the `parameter`" is generaly discouraged.

-> Returns the given `string` and increaces `counter` once.
+> Returns the given `string` and increases `counter` once.

-When the parameter name is used as a modifier of another noun use it in the form of "the `parameter` object".
+When the parameter name is used as a modifier of another noun use it in the form of "the `parameter` noun".
-TODO: is "modifier" and "unmodified" correct terms?
+TODO: is "modifier" and "independent" correct terms?

 > Overwrites the first element of the array with the `newFirst` element.